This post may contain affiliate links. Please read our disclosure policy.

 - Dredge each steak in this mixture on both sides, transfer to another plate.
 Save any excess flour mixture, you will add this to the slow cooker with the meat later.

 - Set a large skillet to medium high heat.
 Add enough oil to coat the pan.
 Brown the steaks on both sides, no need to cook through.
-You may have to cook the meat in two batches if your pan is too small, add more oil inbewteen batches.
+You may have to cook the meat in two batches if your pan is too small, add more oil in between batches.
 Add the browned steaks to the slow cooker.
 Sprinkle over any excess flour from the plate.

 - Add the remaining ingredients, stir.

 - Place the lid on the slow cooker.
-Cook on LOW for 7 hours or HIGH for 4 hours with out opening the lid during the cooking time.
+Cook on LOW for 7 hours or HIGH for 4 hours without opening the lid during the cooking time.

 Sarah’s Notes